denten-books/plain-text/3-format.md

 reconstructed edition)].
 A footnote, for example, is a block of text that gains meaning in spatial context.

-Furthermore, layout, or the arrangement of "concrete objects" on a page, contains also meaningless (to humans) structures, such as the incidental "rivers" of empty space between words.
+Furthermore, layout, or the arrangement of "concrete objects" on page, contains also meaningless (to humans) structures, such as the incidental "rivers" of empty space between words.
 The incidental concrete structure goes unrecognized because it does not correspond to any abstract objects in the